Speeds and Feeds Calculator

 - Face milling – creates a smoother finish of a flat surface of the workpiece

-- Slab/side milling - creates large, broad surfaces that are at right angles to the tool axis of rotation
+- Slab/side milling – creates large, broad surfaces that are parallel to the tool axis of rotation.

 Finally, it supports theoperation where the cutting tool is stationary, and the workpiece rotates.
-This configuration is the essential operation of a lathe machine, used to create symmetric circular manufactured items.
+This configuration is the essential operation of a lathe machine, which is used to create symmetric circular manufactured items.

 Speeds and feeds formula – Speeds

-surface speedis the speed at which the tool travels relative to the workpiece, in units of feet per minute
+- – Speed at which the tool travels relative to the workpiece, in units of feet per minute; and

 If you are using the metric system and have the surface speed in meters per second and the diameter in millimeters, the equation is: